Wealthsimple review – Is it the best choice for investors in the UK?

 Wealthsimple v Nutmeg v MoneyFarm

 Of course what investors really want to know is how Wealthsimple's performance compares to Nutmeg and Moneyfarm, two of the leading robo-advice firms in the UK.
-The table below shows the actual performance of the Moneyfarm medium risk profile versus Nutmeg's and my notional Wealthsimple portfolio over the year to the end of June 2018 (which is the date of Nutmeg's latest performance figures).
-Don't forget that the Nutmeg and Moneyfarm's figures are actual returns achieved by customers.
-I have carried out a full review of Moneyfarm and its performance here.
+The table below shows the actual performance of the Moneyfarm medium risk profile versus Nutmeg's and the Wealthsimple Balanced portfolio over the year to the 1st December 2018.
+Wealthsimple outperformed Moneyfarm and Nutmeg easily.

 |Investment||% Return over year to end June 2018|

-I also compared the notional performance of Wealthsimple vs an equivalent Vanguard LIfestrategy portfolio with a 50% equity split.
-Over the same time period the Vanguard equivalent was up 4.86% versus the 5.49% from the Wealthsimple model.
-Again bear in mind that the Vanguard figures are actuals and the Wealthsimple figure is notional (with the added benefit of hindsight on their part).
+I also compared the performance of Wealthsimple vs an equivalent Vanguard LIfestrategy portfolio with a 50% equity split.
+Over the same time period, the Vanguard equivalent was up 0.82% versus the -0.81% from Wealthsimple.
+But the Vanguard performance doesn't take into account the platform fee you would be charged for holding it on your chosen investment platform.
+The Wealthsimple performance is net of all fees.

 Does Wealthsimple provide any other service?

 Interestingly Wealthsimple customers are able to talk to an adviser should you want to.
-This could be to ask questions about setting up an account or requesting full-blown investment advice, the latter Wealthsimple can provide at an additional cost via its qualified investment advisers.
+This could be to ask questions about setting up an account or requesting full-blown investment advice, the latter Wealthsimple provides for free if you invest over £500k.
 This is a hugely underplayed part of the service and I think Wealthsimple should make more mention of it in its marketing as most other robo-advisors don't offer this.
 A lot of UK consumers are interested in investing online and many would welcome the flexibility and comfort of knowing that there is a human at the other end of a phone

 What protection is there from Wealthsimple going bust?